 I also never outlined anything clearly to the client or provided a timeline, the materials I'd need from them as the project went on, etc. Like I said - messy.
 I look back now and wonder how I made it work at all!
 But hey, that's what happens as a small business owner - you live and you learn.

 I created my first Client Welcome Packet well before I started creating templates (and well before Tiny Pine Creative was even born!).
-I needed a way to look super professional to my clients from the very start, protect myself by having them sign a contract, and outlining exactly how their project would go, so we both knew what to expect.
+I needed a way to look super professional to my clients from the very start, protect myself by having them sign a contract, and outline exactly how their project would go, so we both knew what to expect.

 I can't even tell you how many versions off a Client Welcome Packet I have created.
 My first one was super basic, and I've had a few VERY complex ones thrown in there that were honestly too much for both my client and myself.
 It took me about a year to come up with the perfect Client Welcome Packet - I literally get feedback from almost every client telling me how beautiful and helpful the packet is.
 Many even ask if they can purchase it!
 Which they can (as can you!) - right here.